top of page

-My research is about how vagueness and indeterminacy interact with the realms of the evaluative, the normative and the social.
+My research is about vagueness and indeterminacy in the realms of the evaluative, the normative and the social.

 Duchamp's paradox